Can Pool Chlorine Clean Concrete? Safe Methods & Alternatives

 - Test small area: Apply diluted solution to inconspicuous spot first

-- Prepare solution: Mix 1 part liquid chlorine with 10 parts water (never add water to chlorine - always chlorine to water)
+- Prepare solution: Mix 1 part liquid chlorine with 10 parts water (never add water to chlorine - always add chlorine to water)

 - Pre-wet concrete: Spray area with clean water to prevent rapid absorption